Persecution of Sufis: Current attacks

 In recent years, shrines, and sometimes mosques, have been damaged or destroyed in many parts of the Muslim world.
 Some Sufi adherents have been killed as well.
 Ali Gomaa, a Sufi scholar and Grand Mufti of al-Azhar University, has criticized the destruction of shrines and public property as unacceptable.

 Bangladesh

 Islam spread in Bangladesh through Sufis but in recent years have been under attack to impose a more stricter interpretation of Islam.
 Sufi Leaders Muhammad Shahidullah and Farhad Hossain Chowdhury were assassinated in 2016 and 2017 respectively.

-Shariat Sarkar, a baul singer, was detained in January 2020 was detained following a case filed a Islamic cleric after Sarker said Islam did not prohibit music.
+Shariat Sarkar, a baul singer, was detained in January 2020 was detained following a case filed by an Islamic cleric after Sarker said Islam did not prohibit music.

 Following the fall of the Sheikh Hasina led Awami League government, radical Islamist were attacking liberals, religious minorities, and Sufis.
 Since the collapse more than 80 shrines have been vandalized in Bangladesh.
 According to the Global Sufi Organization, six Sufi practitioners have been killed and dozens were injured in attacks.